 - An air mask to filter out dust and debris in the environment

-- Important personal documents (store these in a waterproof container and keep extra copies on a USB drive)
+- Important personal documents, such as birth certificates, copies of insurance policies, and vaccination records (store these in a waterproof container and keep extra copies on a USB drive)

 - $200 in cash and in small change.
 If possible, include some coins as well

 - NOAA weather radio

 - Solar charger for small devices and rechargeable batteries

 - A few extra sets of rechargeable batteries